-Step 2 Contact us using the ticketing system and attach any proof of academic consideration that you may have received.
+Step 3 Contact us using the ticketing system and attach any proof of academic consideration that you may have received.
 It is your responsibility to submit a ticket requesting this extension in a timely manner.

 What happens?
-The deadline for your lab report will be extended, and the lab report will be marked without penalty.
+The deadline for your lab submission will be further extended, and the lab report will be marked without penalty.
 You must submit your report by your extended due date.
+Note that the extended due date cannot be after the last day of class (December 6).